amvjakob/swisspv/README.md

 ## Data

 The data is obtained from SwissTopo.
-Unfortunately, we cannot share them publicly.
+Unfortunately, we cannot share it publicly.

 (for the CS-433 TA team) However, you can contact Dr. Roberto Castello of the LESO-PB lab if the data is absolutely necessary for grading the project.